-As of March 31, 2023, we had 76 full-time employees, compared to 58 full-time employees as of December 31, 2022, and, in connection with the advancement of our development programs and becoming a public company, we expect to increase the number of our employees and the scope of our operations, particularly in the areas of research and clinical development and regulatory affairs.
+As of September 30, 2023, we had 99 full-time employees, compared to 58 full-time employees as of December 31, 2022.
 To manage our anticipated future growth, we must continue to implement and improve our managerial, operational and financial systems, expand our facilities, and continue to recruit and train additional qualified personnel.
 Due to our limited financial resources and the limited experience of our management team in managing a company with such anticipated growth, we may not be able to effectively manage the expected expansion of our operations or recruit and train additional qualified personnel.
 Moreover, the expected physical expansion of our operations may lead to significant costs and may divert our management resources.
 Any inability to manage growth could delay the execution of our business plans or disrupt our operations.